Electric and hybrid vehicles are growing in popularity but petrol and diesel will fuel the majority of vehicles for many years to come.

 SP95-E10 (Sans Plomb 95 Octane, Ethanol 10% = Lead Free 95 Octane containing 10% of Ethanol) is already being sold throughout France.

-- Corrosion – in long term storage, fuel containing ethanol can become acidic and cause corrosion of aluminium, zinc and galvanised materials, brass, copper and lead/tin coated steels.
+- Corrosion – in long term storage, fuel containing Ethanol can become acidic and cause corrosion of aluminium, zinc and galvanised materials, brass, copper and lead/tin coated steels.

 - Material compatibility – Ethanol's high solvency can cause problems with many seal and gasket materials used in fuel systems as well as with fibre glass resins.
 Besides a risk of fuel leaks, rubber components and resins can become partially dissolved, producing deposits that could foul carburettor jets.
-Replacement components made with ethanol-compatible materials are available.
+Replacement components made with Ethanol-compatible materials are available.

 - Combustion – Ethanol's higher volatility can contribute to 'vapour lock' issues in older vehicles when operating temperatures are higher.
 Ethanol can also affect cold start performance.

-- But, Ethanol’s energy density is about 2/3 of conventional petrol so fuel consumption will be a little higher and volatility is increased which can contribute to higher evaporative emissions.
+- Ethanol’s energy density is about 2/3 of conventional petrol so fuel consumption will be a little higher and volatility is increased which can contribute to higher evaporative emissions.

 - Critically Ethanol has higher solvency causing compatibility problems with rubbers and can cause corrosion in aluminium, zinc and galvanised materials, brass, copper and lead/tin coated steels.

-- However, FAME increases tailpipe emissions of NOx which contribute towards acid rain, and, like Ethanol, has higher solvency so will cause issues with fuel system rubbers at higher blending rates.
+- FAME increases tailpipe emissions of NOx which contribute towards acid rain, and, like Ethanol, has higher solvency so will cause issues with fuel system rubbers at higher blending rates.

 - The physical state of FAME depends on its composition – rapeseed is liquid at 0C but palm oil is solid which can affect low temperature operation.